Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Abstract

 \section{Abstract}

-In this paper we construct a fundamental solution for operators of the form $H = \sum_{i,j} a_{ij}(x,t) X_i X_j - \partial_t$ and we show that the latter satisfies suitable Gaussian estimates.
-Here the $X_i$'s are Hörmander's vector fields generating a Carnot group and $A = (a_{ij})$ is a symmetric and uniformly positive-definite matrix with bounded double Dini continuous entries.
-As a consequence of this procedure we also prove an existence result for the related Cauchy problem, under a Dini-type condition on the source.
+In this paper we analyze operators $H = \partial_t-\sum_{i,j} a_{ij}(x,t) X_i X_j$, where the $X_i$'s are Hörmander vector fields generating a Carnot group and $A = [a_{ij}]$ is a symmetric and uniformly positive-definite matrix whose entries satisfy double Dini continuity, a strictly weaker condition than Hölder continuity.
+For these operators, we build a fundamental solution and show a two-sided Gaussian estimate for the latter, as well as upper Gaussian estimates for its derivatives up to weight $2$.
+As a consequence, we prove an existence result for the related Cauchy problem, under a Dini-type condition on the source.